 In this game, you build your own F1 racer, and car, from the ground up, in a career mode where you compete against real-life stars like Lewis Hamilton and Max Verstappen.
 While you can’t play as those iconic names, you can certainly beat them in races, which take place on officially licensed grand prix tracks.
 Even though its roster is now outdated by a season—last updated in 2020, with the 2021 update delayed—this is the definitive F1 mobile racer.

-There you have it: ten racing games that Android players absolutely must get downloaded.
+There you have it: our list of racing games that Android players absolutely must get downloaded.
 If you want more of these lists, check out the best Android action games, as well as the best free Android games on the market.